 We’re entering a season that seems to play out in three different ways for people.

-For many, it’s “The Most Wonderful Time of the Year” — most importantly, a time of celebrating Christ’s miraculous birth, and yes, as Andy Williams sang, a time of parties, and caroling, and “mistltoeing,” and all the rest.
+For many, it’s “The Most Wonderful Time of the Year” — most importantly, a time of celebrating Christ’s miraculous birth.

-Of course, it’s also a favorite time of year for shopping, with many people eagerly anticipating the Black Friday and Cyber Monday deals and carefully plotting their shopping strategies.
+Of course, it’s also a favorite time of year for shopping, with many people eagerly anticipating the Black Friday and Cyber Monday deals.

 Unfortunately, for some, there’s something about the holidays that can also make this one of the most difficult times of the year.
-For people who are alone, out of work, ill, or carrying sad memories tied to past holidays, all the seasonal advertising and hype, and the sense that everyone but them is having a grand old time, can bring much pain.
+Especially this year, with the pandemic causing all kinds of problems, more people than usual are alone, out of work, or ill.
+As a result, all the seasonal advertising and hype, and the sense that everyone but them is having a grand old time, can bring much pain.

 For the most part, I’m in the first camp.
-Thanksgiving comes as a welcome reminder of all that I have to be grateful for, and I will never tire of singing Silent Night in church on Christmas Eve—celebrating our Savior who is central to all that I hold dear.
+Even though we’ll celebrate Thanksgiving just with our immediate family this year, I welcome the reminder of all that I have to be grateful for.
+And even though we may not make it to a Christmas eve service this year, I look forward to celebrating the birth of our Savior who is central to all that I hold dear.

 But I also have a foot in the third camp.
-While it’s been more than 10 years since my parents died, this season always reminds me of their final days.
+While it’s been more than 15 years since my parents died, this season always reminds me of their final days.
+My mom died about 10 days before Christmas in 2003; my dad passed away less than a year later, the day after Thanksgiving in 2004.
+I had the honor of being at their side when they each drew their final breaths.
 Sometimes I’m surprised by how vividly those memories live for me.

 All that to say that if the holidays bring you a mix of emotions, including some pain, I can relate.